• Branding & Design

 Logo Design

-😇Simple ways of using negative space positively in your logo😄
+Simple ways of using negative space positively in your logo

-Niharika JamarNiharika JamarAugust 13, 202025 Comments01.5k
+Niharika JamarAugust 13, 20202 Comments

 Have you ever looked so hard into a logo that you started seeing things?
-Well, you are actually seeing what it is trying to tell you.
+Well, you are seeing what it is trying to tell you.
 It’s the hidden meaning in logos or objects besides the subject of the logo.
 It is done by creatively using negative or empty space while designing a business logo.

-Negative space logos have been all over the place this year and made to the hottest logo trends of 2020.
+Negative space logos have been all over the place this year and made to the hottest logo trends of 2023.
 They not only make logos cleverer but also memorable because of the same cleverness.
-If you are a designer, an entrepreneur, or small business planning to create an identity for yourself or your client, please take some time to learn about this fantastic theory that we have for you today.
+If you are a designer, an entrepreneur, or a small business planning to create an identity for yourself or your client, please take some time to learn about this fantastic theory that we have for you today.

 WHAT IS NEGATIVE SPACE?

 More than often, we try and avoid emptiness, nothingness, and silence.
 We forget that this very nothingness is the best contrast to anything that we try to create.
-It is only the deficiency of color that tells us how important it is, and it is the absence of sound sometimes that makes is valuable.
+It is only the deficiency of color that tells us how important it is, and it is the absence of sound sometimes that makes it valuable.

 WHY USE NEGATIVE SPACE IN LOGOS?

-I am about to tell you that your logo has nothing to do with the design or look sometimes, but has everything to do with how it will be perceived.
+I am about to tell you that your logo has nothing to do with the design or look sometimes but has everything to do with how it will be perceived.
 Yes!
 The significance of a logo does not come out by its looks, but by how it is interpreted.
-In the discipline of psychology, Gestalt theory strives to make sense of how our brains process visual stimuli or extracts meaning out of outward anarchy and confusion.
+In the discipline of psychology, Gestalt theory strives to make sense of how our brains process visual stimuli or extract meaning out of outward anarchy and confusion.

 The foundation of Gestalt psychology is that when we look at an assortment of objects, we process the whole form that it creates before we see the individual parts of which it is composed.

 In the case of the image above, what do you see?
 Is it the two faces or a vase that you notice first?
-The brain detects the first or the latter and try as vigorously as you can, your mind is hardwired to perceive the figure as either two faces or a vase.
+The brain detects the first or the latter and tries as vigorously as you can, your mind is hardwired to perceive the figure as either two faces or a vase.
 You must see either one or the other at any single flash, but not both at once.

 Negative space can be used to create keen-witted visual extenders or optical illusions in logos.
 The logo will bring an element of surprise to the table, but the fact that your viewer had to focus on spotting the hidden pun will make it memorable in a way that typical logos cannot.